 Launched in October 2016 with the Pixel and Pixel XL smartphones, the Google Assistant digital companion is the company’s entry in the growing, and highly competitive, virtual connected helper race.
-While it was relatively late in the running, launching well after Amazon’s Alexa, Apple’s Siri and Microsoft’s Cortana, Google Assistant has quickly become a major player in this space.
+While it was relatively late in the running, launching well after Amazon’s Alexa, Apple’s Siri and Microsoft’s Cortana, Google Assistant has quickly become a major player in this space, and more and more smart speakers are using it.

 Of course Google wanted to see its Assistant inside of more hardware than just phones, so in late 2016 the Google Home was introduced, offering consumers a smart connected speaker that was powered by Google Assistant.
 In 2017, Assistant also expanded to even more handsets, in fact it now supports virtually all Android Nougat and Marshmallow-based smartphones.
 That’s only the beginning, though.